miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Placed some things in empty Giovanni rooms and fixed player start.
 +Corrected getting secret from Christopher and flirting with Nadja.
 +Improved Giovanni trap section and circumvented Bruno not burning.
-Fixed reentering issues and door breaking at the Giovanni Mansion.
+Fixed door breaking and reentering issues and made guests run away.
 Removed inconsistent alert states, fixed lever icons and zombie bugs.
 Fixed doors and back door guard and removed invisible Bruno clones.
 Made Bruno attack on lockpicking and his speech stop when he enters.